rapid7/insightconnect-plugins/rapid7_insightvm/help.md

 #### Update Vulnerability Exception Expiration Date

-This action is used to update Vulnerability Exception Expiration Date.
+This action is used to update vulnerability exception expiration dates.

 ##### Input